IDDQD-coder/CofeeMixer/README.md

-This project makes diffrent types of Coffee using various ingredients All input data located in input.json
+This project makes different types of Coffee using various ingredients.
+All input data located in input.json.
-It includes name of coffee type, description, ingredients and image
+It includes name of coffee type, description, ingredients and image.